Laplace operator: Some properties

+for some constant $c > 0$ depending on $\Omega$ and $K$.

 Generalizations

 A version of the Laplacian can be defined wherever the Dirichlet energy functional makes sense, which is the theory of Dirichlet forms.
 For spaces with additional structure, one can give more explicit descriptions of the Laplacian, as follows.

 Laplace–Beltrami operator

 The Laplacian also can be generalized to an elliptic operator called the Laplace–Beltrami operator defined on a Riemannian manifold.
 The Laplace–Beltrami operator, when applied to a function, is the trace (tr) of the function's Hessian:

 where the trace is taken with respect to the inverse of the metric tensor.
 The Laplace–Beltrami operator also can be generalized to an operator (also called the Laplace–Beltrami operator) which operates on tensor fields, by a similar formula.